redsolver/fauth/README.md

 # FAuth
 A Flutter 2FA-App to generate Time-Based One-Time Passwords.

+This app is written in under 5KB of Dart Code and was made for the Flutter Create challenge.

 ## Intro
 FAuth contains some intro slides which explain the features of the app.